qjcg/talks/no-code-low-code-go-code/slides.typ

   - Low code stream processing
   - Tons of out of the box plugins
   - Awesome observability instrumentation
-  - Can be extended with Go
+  - Can be extended with Go!

 == Further Reading